billwieboldt/newyorker/README.md

 Responsive New Yorker stylesheet for Bib created by user Interrobang.
-Applicable links changed to relative for better portability.
+Applicable links have been changed to relative for better portability, and some image filepaths have been shortened.
 No style changes from the original.